jjeffery/VProj/readme.md

 `VProj` is a simple tool that will copy an existing VS solution and convert it to build under the .NET 3.5 framework.

-If you are building a re-usable library and you wisht to target both .NET Frameworks version 4.0 and 3.5 then you might find it useful.
+If you are building a re-usable library and you wish to target multiple .NET Framework versions (4.0 and 3.5) then you might find it useful.

 Many projects that target multiple framework versions use a different approach, in that they add conditional elements in the MSBUILD project file.
 I have experimented with this alternative approach and prefer it for the following reasons: